 Each dorm has a common room, furnished with games, a television, ping-pong tables, and more, creating an inviting, casual environment for students to gather after school and before or after study hall.
 Each boarding student participates in study hall Sunday through Thursday from 8:00 p.m. to 9:30 p.m.

-The Residential Life team follows a curriculum specifically designed for our boarding students.
+The Residential Life team follows a curriculum specifically designed for our boarding students, who have been diagnosed with a language-based learning disability, such as dyslexia.
 The curriculum supports students as they grow to understand and accept their learning needs.
 Part of the residential curriculum is a structured system that gives students the opportunity to earn privileges as they demonstrate their ability to consistently manage their time, develop organizational skills, and navigate the complexity of their social environment.

 We know that students feel successful when they have positive experiences inside and outside of the classroom.
 We encourage students to participate in activities and interscholastic sports that interest them—and to challenge themselves by exploring new endeavors.
 After-school activities are mandatory for boarding students, providing them rich opportunities to interact closely with faculty and other students, learn new skills, accept leadership, face obstacles, and build self confidence.

 Boarding students have a wide range of choices of activities and outings every weekend.
 Trips vary depending on the time of year, weather, and other programs on campus.
 Both day and boarding students are welcome to participate in weekend activities.
 Here's a sampling of activities:

 - Local beaches and seaports (Beverly, Manchester, Newburyport, Gloucester, Hampton Beach)